isaacwoods19/Y3_DISS-Graph-Databases/README.md

 # Y3_DISS-Graph-Databases
 My third year dissertation project that uses graph databases to create an educational application.
+Coded in Java.

 For my dissertation in my third year, I chose to focus on graph databases.
 This involved me researching this area, and then creating an application related to it as well as a detailed report on my findings work.